When medical procedures go wrong, you want the best legal help fighting your corner.

 Law Society Clinical Negligence accreditation is the quality mark for legal experts who can help when a health care professional (for example a doctor, surgeon, nurse, therapist or dentist) has provided care that was below an acceptable standard.

-Our qualified experts can offer legal advice on:
+Our accredited practitioners can offer legal advice on:

 - medical misconduct and malpractice

 - whether you have a case to claim compensation